NHeoShadow/obsidian-vault/All Notes/ReSA MAS 02.md

 			- Segment Margin = Contribution Margin - Traceable Fixed Costs
 		- Sell or Process Further
 			- *Joint Costs*
+			- There is no point of selling a product with 0 profit value.
 		- Best Product Combination
 	- **Total Analysis vs Differential Costs** (review recording if ever)
 		- Using Total Analysis, the profit is computed using the income statement in a whole approach.